sultanularefin/Simple-Project-Management-System-Tentative-Final/README.md

 # Simple Project Management Tools
-# Please check this branch "hitstrokeRepo" it contains latest code.
+# Please check this branch [hitstrokeRepo]() https://github.com/sultanularefin/Simple-Project-Management-System-Tentative-Final/tree/hitstrokeRepo/Smpl_prjct_mng_mnt_tol) and the master branch too.
+# "hitstrokeRepo" contains the sql script file for database.

 This is a tentative Asp.net MVC project.
 It has following Users/Employees.